Protecting Surrey's Urban Forest

 We’re developing a new strategy to set the course for the future management of all trees in Surrey.

 Urban Forest Management Strategy

-We’re seeking public input for a new strategy we’re developing to guide the management of all trees on public and private land in Surrey.
+We heard input from over 2,000 people who care about trees in Surrey.
+We are now finalizing our new strategy to guide the management of trees on public and private land in Surrey.

 Value of Trees